Laizra/Weather_prediction/README.md

 * scikit-learn 1.5.1

 > [!NOTE]
-> Ensure to use the specified library versions for compatibility.
-Users may need to create a virtual environment to avoid conflicts with other packages.
+> Users may need to create a virtual environment to avoid conflicts with other packages.

 ## Data Collection Overview
 The dataset contains weather data collected from nine major cities globally: Beijing, Berlin, London, Mexico City, Moscow, Ottawa, Paris, Rome, and Washington DC.
 This diverse selection provides insights into various climatic conditions across different regions.